Santi-I-Guess/PAL-Assembler/docs/common_questions.md

 sign if the value needed to be clamped.
 This makes the value a tiny bit more predictable, but it is recommended not to multiply by arguments that cause values greater than an int16_t's range.

+# Why are you opening the terminal device (/dev/tty and CONIN$) in the debugger?
+In earlier iterations of the assembler (look for the commit that mentions fixing piped input on Dec 4th), you'll notice that you can't really pipe a program as input, then use the debugger without std::cin freaking out.
+It's a bit of a strange issue, where stdin (fileno 0) will be set to eof once it's done reading, which will be the end of the program, and subsequently can't be used because stdin is still associated with the nameless pipe.
+This causes std::cin to not be able to clear std::cin.eof and release control.

+To skirt around this, the debugger will check if the input is from a pipe, and if it is, it will open the controlling terminal device.
+On linux systems, this is /dev/tty, and I think on windows it's CONIN$, but i'm not 100% sure on that.
+This allows the debugger to take in user input while also taking in piped input.